gsoules/MkDocs/digital-archive/docs/administrator/import-csv.md

     **UTF-8 encoding**

     AvantImport will only import a CSV file that has [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoding.
-    This is to ensure that text containing non-ASCII characters, like the the `é` in `Hébert` will import without triggering an error when saved by Omeka to the MySQL database.
+    This is to ensure that text containing non-ASCII characters, like the `é` in `Hébert` will import without triggering an error when saved by Omeka to the MySQL database.

     When saving an Excel file as CSV, choose the `CSV UTF-8` option as shown below.